Waco Mammoth National Monument: Geography

 The Waco Mammoth National Monument is found in Waco, Texas.
 The location of the monument lies on along the Bosque River, within 100 acres of wooded parkland.
 It is theorized that due to the proximity to the river, the deaths of the uncovered prehistoric animals were a result of flash flooding, drowning the creatures about 67,000 years ago.
 Land erosion further cemented the mammoths along with several other mammals of the time, into the depths of the earth.

 Attractions

 The Waco Mammoth National Monument is the site of the only known remains of a herd of "Columbian Mammoths."
 The site also includes "in situ" fossils of a camel, a bull mammoth, and female mammoths.
 The fossils are "in situ", meaning they are in the original place of initial discovery.
 The monument stands as one of the largest single herd non-death sites in the world.

 Youth involvement

-The National Monument provides opportunities for the youth to participate.
+The National Monument provides opportunities for youth to participate.
 The Waco Mammoth National Monument allows field trips, group tours, and the opportunity to become a "Junior Ranger".
 Through completing activities throughout the park, the visitor can be sworn in as a Waco Mammoth National Monument Junior Ranger.